Disabilities in Higher Education

 Who do I talk to if I need a reasonable accommodation?

 Generally, postsecondary schools have Offices for Students with Disabilities which process requests for accommodations; in California, for example, all community colleges have Disabled Students Programs and Services (DSPS) offices that handle accommodations requests.
 Whether or not this is the case, a student with a disability can also speak with the school’s ADA or Section 504 Coordinator, the Dean of Student Affairs, an academic advisor, or a teacher to disclose a disability and ask for an accommodation.

 What do I have to say to let the school know I need a reasonable accommodation?

 You must provide the school with enough information to show the existence of an impairment, and its impact on a major life activity.
 To be safe, you should use words such as “disability,” “impairment,” “limiting,” “major life activities,” and “accommodation.”
-If your disability is of a personal nature, you do not necessarily need to tell the school all the details of the disability.
+You do not necessarily need to tell the school all the details of the disability or disclose your diagnosis.

 Do I have to request an accommodation in writing?

-No. You can request an accommodation in writing, orally, through e-mail, or by any other form of communication.
-You may want to keep written records of your request, however, in case there is a dispute in the future over whether you made the request.
+No. While you can request an accommodation in writing, you can also request one orally, through e-mail, or by any other form of communication.
+Also, it is a good idea to keep a record of your request in case there is a dispute in the future over whether or when you made the request.